Momentum grows to make Juneteenth a federal holiday

 Treatment by police against people of color has prompted a change in public attitudes and a reversal of policies by companies and even the NFL.

-A change in public attitude in 1983 preceded Congress creating the last federal holiday, to recognize assassinated civil rights leader the Rev. Martin Luther King.
-That took place 20 years after his historic 1963 march on Washington.
+A change in public attitude in 1983 preceded Congress creating the last federal holiday, to recognize assassinated civil rights leader the Rev. Martin Luther King Jr. That took place 20 years after his historic 1963 march on Washington.

 Although a bill was filed by the late-Rep. John Conyers, D-Mich., following the assassination of King, there was little appetite in Congress to create a federal holiday, a costly proposition because it requires shutting down the federal government with pay for employees.

-Finally, two decades later, the House passed the legislation, 338-90, and later the Senate approved it 78-22, following lengthy debate and attempts to block the bill by the late-Sen. Jesse Helms, R-N.C.
+The House passed the legislation, 338-90, and later the Senate approved it, 78-22, following lengthy debate and attempts to block the bill by the late Sen. Jesse Helms, R-N.C.

 President Ronald Reagan immediately signed it into law.